Argentina: Former governor of La Pampa (1987-91) Néstor Ahuad dies.

 Sint Maarten: Eugene Holiday is reappointed for another six-year term as governor.

-Lithuania: In the first round of parliamentary elections, the Homeland Union-Lithuanian Christian Democrats wins 22.6% of the vote (20 of 70 proportional representation seats), the Lithuanian Peasant and Greens Union 22.5% (19), the Social Democratic Party 15% (13), the Liberal Movement 9.4% (8), the Anti-Corruption Coalition 6.3% (0), the Electoral Action of Poles in Lithuania-Union of Christian Families 5.7% (5), and Order and Justice 5.6% (5).
+Lithuania: In the first round of parliamentary elections, the Homeland Union-Lithuanian Christian Democrats wins 22.6% of the vote (20 of 70 proportional-representation seats), the Lithuanian Peasant and Greens Union 22.5% (19), the Social Democratic Party 15% (13), the Liberals Movement 9.4% (8), the Anti-Corruption Coalition 6.3% (0), the Electoral Action of Poles in Lithuania-Union of Christian Families 5.7% (5), and Order and Justice 5.6% (5).
 Turnout is 50.6%.
 Only 3 of the 71 constituency seats are allocated, the rest being decided in the second round on October 23 (turnout about 38%).
-In total, the Lithuanian Peasant and Greens Union wins 54 of 141 seats, the Homeland Union-Lithuanian Christian Democrats 31, the Social Democratic Party 17, the Liberal Movement 14, the Electoral Action of Poles in Lithuania-Union of Christian Families 8, and Order and Justice 8.
+In total, the Lithuanian Peasant and Greens Union wins 54 of 141 seats, the Homeland Union-Lithuanian Christian Democrats 31, the Social Democratic Party 17, the Liberals Movement 14, the Electoral Action of Poles in Lithuania-Union of Christian Families 8, and Order and Justice 8.

 Mali: Former prime minister (1986-88) Mamadou Dembélé dies.